vripan/pdf2article/README.md

 3. Download and install Tesseract OCR from [here](https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v4.0.0.20181030.exe).

-4. To install all dependencies for both client and server you can use: `npm run install-all` or `npm run install-all-force` (**WARNING**: The install-all-force command will also edit the PATH System variables).
+4. To install all dependencies for both client and server you can use: `npm run install-all` or `npm run install-all-force` (**WARNING**: The `npm run install-all-force` command will also edit the PATH System variables).
 We recommend the first option which means you'll need to edit the Environment variables by yourself adding a path for Tesseract-OCR to System variables -> Path:

 ```cmd
 C:\Program Files (x86)\Tesseract-OCR